 I forgot to put some old utility debts on my bankruptcy application, will I still have to pay them?

-No you won’t have to pay these bills.
-This is a very common ommission – provided the debts date from before your bankruptcy decision they will be included in your bankruptcy.
+No, you won’t have to pay these bills.
+This is a very common omission – provided the debts date from before your bankruptcy decision they will be included in your bankruptcy.

 Tax credit overpayment